rlucioni/recipes/recipes/khao-soi.md

 ## Instructions

+1. Brown chicken and reserve.
-1. Add all the curry paste ingredients into a food processor and process until smooth.
+2. Add all the curry paste ingredients into a food processor and process until smooth.
-2. Heat oil in a large pot and add the curry paste.
+3. Heat oil in a large pot and add the curry paste.
 Fry until fragrant, 3-5 minutes.
-3. Add the Maesri red curry paste, chicken stock, and sugar.
+4. Add the Maesri red curry paste, chicken stock, and sugar.
 Bring to a simmer.
 Start boiling water in a separate pot to cook the noodles.
-4. Add the coconut milk, fish sauce, and chicken or shrimp.
+5. Add the coconut milk, fish sauce, and chicken or shrimp.
 Bring back to a simmer, cook until the meat is barely poached, and taste for seasoning.
-5. Cook the noodles according to the package instructions.
+6. Cook the noodles according to the package instructions.
 Drain and portion into bowls.
 Ladle over soup.
-6. Top with toppings and serve.
+7. Top with toppings and serve.